erfanloghmani/myket-android-application-market-dataset/README.md

 ## Data Structure

+The dataset has two main files.

-The dataset follows the same format as the datasets used in the "[JODIE: Predicting Dynamic Embedding Trajectory in Temporal Interaction Networks](https://github.com/claws-lab/jodie)" (ACM SIGKDD 2019) project.
+- `myket.csv`: This file contains the interaction information and follows the same format as the datasets used in the "[JODIE: Predicting Dynamic Embedding Trajectory in Temporal Interaction Networks](https://github.com/claws-lab/jodie)" (ACM SIGKDD 2019) project.
 However, this data does not contain state labels and interaction features, resulting in associated columns being all zero.
+- `app_info_sample.csv`: This file comprises features associated with applications present in the sample.
+For each individual application, information such as the approximate number of installs, average rating, count of ratings, and category are included.
+These features provide insights into the applications present in the dataset.

 ## Dataset Details

 - Total Instances: 694,121 install interaction instances
 - Instances Format: Triplets of user_id, app_name, timestamp
 - 10,000 users and 7,988 android applications
+- Item features for 7,606 applications

 For a detailed summary of the data's statistics, including information on users, applications, and interactions, please refer to the Python notebook available at [summary-stats.ipynb](summary-stats.ipynb).
 The notebook provides an overview of the dataset's characteristics and can be helpful for understanding the data's structure before using it for research or analysis.